RahulRachhoya/Credit-Card-Fraud-Detection/README.md

 8. Contact:
 -----------
-For any questions or feedback, please contact [Your Name] at [Your Email].
+For any questions or feedback, please contact Rahul Rachhoya at rahulrachhoya@outlook.com.

 ======================================================